 A specialized grant offered to students participating in specialized campaigns.
 Specific amounts are set by the Financial Aid Office for the specific campaign.
-Starting in Spring 2017, this grant can be awarded in conjunction with the Preview Day Grant.
+This grant can be awarded in conjunction with the Preview Day Grant.
 However, if a student receives both incentive grants, they are only permitted to receive one of the Connection Grants.